 (PewResearch)

-Same-Sex Marriage in the World
+Same Sex Marriage Statistics Around the World

-12. 58% of Italians believe that gay marriage should be legal throughout Europe.
+10. 58% of Italians believe that gay marriage should be legal throughout Europe.

 (Statista)